Biden, Harris and others to promote relief plan’s benefits

 In addition to the president, vice president and their spouses, Cabinet secretaries will also be out on the tour.
 Hundreds of mayors and governors, including Republicans, are being lined up to give interviews to discuss what the plan means for their communities.

-Transportation Secretary Pete Buttigieg went first, touring a UPS distribution center in Landover, Maryland, on Monday that also delivers vaccines in the Washington area.
+Transportation Secretary Pete Buttigieg was set Monday to tour a UPS distribution center in Landover, Maryland, that also delivers vaccines in the Washington area.